chadrc/simple-expression-language/Readme.md

 To reference a named expression later, use the `#` followed by the identifier.
 ```
-`Single line`
+// Single line
 #plus_rand $ + rand()

-`
-Multi line
+// Multi line
-Opening brace can be on same line
+// Opening brace can be on same line
-or next line
+// or next line
-`

 #is_even {
     $ % 2 = 0
 }